Calming Baby for Breastfeeding

 - Walk with Baby in a quiet, dark room while you hum or sing.

-- Try keeping your baby away from highly stimulating situations during the day when possible to prevent sensory overload.
+- Keep your baby away from highly stimulating situations during the day when possible, to prevent sensory overload.

 Sometimes when a mother has a very forceful let down or under active

-letdown it can get baby fussing a lot and even choking during
+letdown, it can cause her baby to fuss a lot and even choke during

-moms feel that they want to give up on breastfeeding after a while due
+moms feel that they want to give up on breastfeeding, due

 to the many different difficulties they might be experiencing during